Sebbs128/Florio/README.md

   - a .NET Aspire application host which handles orchestrating a Qdrant vector database along with the Florio.WebApp site
 - Florio.Exporters.Excel
   - exports the parsed e-book as a Microsoft Excel (.xlsx) file (mostly to assist in identifying parsing issues)
+- Florio.Exporters.Onnx
+  - exports an ONNX model for the vector embeddings of Italian words from the parsed e-book
+    - this .onnx file should be copied to the Embeddings/ModelFiles/ folder in Florio.Utilities.VectorTesting and Florio.WebApp before running them
 - Florio.Utilities.ConsoleTest
   - downloads and parses most of the dictionary entries from Project Gutenberg's "Plain Text UTF-8" e-book
   - analyses the parsed text to identify some features